top of page

 Are GMMG Camaros COPOs?

-No, the 4th-generation Camaros that were part of the GMMG program were not 'COPOs' like the classic Camaros from the 1960s.
+No, the 4th-generation Camaros modified under the GMMG program are not 'COPOs' like the classic COPO Camaros from the 1960s.

 Where was GMMG located?